 - The mesh has a tiny honeycomb structure – and the hair is hand-knotted onto this mesh.

-- Hair lace is measured in denier (yup, just like stockings!).
-Lace used for film/TV is 20 or 30 denier, with the newer HD lace being even finer, making it very easy to tear and it needs handling very delicately.
-Wigs for theatre are made with thicker lace, as it is more durable and robust.
+- The thickness of hair lace is described as “denier” – just like stockings.
+A 20 or 30 denier lace is suitable for television and film.
+However, high definition filming requires even finer lace.
+It makes it very easy to tear and, therefore, it needs handling very delicately.
+Wigs made for theatre need a thicker lace, as it is more durable and robust.

-- Hair lace is used where a more natural looking wig is required, especially on the front hairline, as there isn’t a hard edge.
-The front lace goes onto the wearer’s forehead and should blend into the skin and not be noticeable on camera, stage or even to the eye for the finer laces.
+- Hair lace is best when a natural-looking wig is required and is especially vital for the front hairline.
+This is because the front lace goes onto the wearer’s forehead, though it should blend into the skin and not leave an obvious edge.
+The lace should not be noticeable on camera or stage – or even to the eye for the finer laces.

-- Wigs made completely with a hair lace foundation is called a hair lace wig.
-A wig that has no lace at the front and is made with a solid edge instead, is known as a hard-front wig.
+- A wig made entirely from a hair lace foundation is called a hair lace wig.
+If a wig has a solid edge at the front hairline, it is known as a hard-fronted wig.

 - A custom-made hair lace wig is the most expensive type of wig you can buy.